libertyernie/goombasav/README.md

 This library is designed to edit the SRAM data of the PocketNES, Goomba, and Goomba Color emulators.
 It can extract and replace the compressed NES / Game Boy / Game Boy Color SRAM data.
 It can't edit savestate data or add new SRAM.

-Windows .exe files for the .NET and command-line apps (currently without PocketNES support) are located in the "Release Binaries" folder.
-Linux / Cygwin users can build the command-line version of the application by using the Makefile.
+Windows .exe files for the GUI and command-line apps (which support Goomba and Goomba Color only, not PocketNES) are located in the Releases section on GitHub.
+Unix / Linux / Cygwin users can build the command-line or GTK+ version of the application by using the Makefile.
+See below for information about these apps.

-Also, the directory "goombasav_gtk" has a GTK+ application you can compile and run, which works just like the .NET app and comes with its own Makefile.

 Make sure you back up your save data before using the application, just in case.

 goombasav
 ---------

 goombasav is a command-line program that can extract and replace save data, as well as "clean" Goomba / Goomba Color save files.
-(Sometimes these emulators will store uncompressed save data in the range 0xE000-0xFFFF and not compress it to the normal location; in this case, the "clean" function will compress the data, update the marker in the configdata structure, and clear 0xE000.)
+(Sometimes these emulators will store uncompressed save data in the range 0xE000-0xFFFF without compressing it to the normal location; in this case, the "clean" function will compress the data, update the marker in the configdata structure, and clear 0xE000.)

 goombasav is written in C and is also valid C++.
 In Visual Studio, use the /TP switch to compile .c files as C++ code.